Environmental issues with coral reefs: Taiwan

 Coral reefs in Taiwan are being threatened by human population growth.
 Many corals are affected by untreated sewage and souvenir-hunting tourists, not knowing that this practice destroys habitat and causes disease.
 Many corals have turned black from disease off Taiwan's southeast coast.

 Caribbean

 Coral disease was first recognized as a threat to Caribbean reefs in 1972 when black band disease was discovered.
 Since then diseases have been occurring with higher frequency.

-It has been estimated that 50% of the Caribbean sea coral cover has disappeared since the 1960s.
+It has been estimated that 50% of the Caribbean Sea coral cover has disappeared since the 1960s.
 According to a United Nations Environment Program report, the Caribbean coral reefs might face extirpation in next 20 years due to population expansion along the coast lines, overfishing, the pollution of coastal areas, global warming, and invasive species.

 In 2005, the Caribbean lost about 50% of its reef in one year due to coral bleaching.
 The warm water from Puerto Rico and the Virgin Islands travelled south to cause this coral bleaching.

+Mesoamerican Barrier Reef System

+Located in the Caribbean Sea, the Mesoamerican Barrier Reef System is the second-largest coral reef system in the world.
+The reef faces an increasing number of threats from climate change.
+Coral bleaching is emerging as a significant driver of reef degradation.
+Recent research highlights the environmental stressors that contribute to coral bleaching in this region.
+The study, which analyzed data from 2015 to 2017, found that intermediate bleaching events were most prevalent in 2017.
+By examining 23 stress exposure and sensitivity metrics, the researchers identified key factors influencing bleaching severity, including thermal patterns such as seasonal warming rates and heat stress events.
+Their findings suggest that commonly used indices like Degree Heating Weeks may not fully capture the nuances of bleaching risk.
+Alternative metrics could help improve predictive models.

+In addition to thermal stress, the study revealed that deeper reefs with diverse coral species were more susceptible to bleaching than previously assumed.
+This challenges understanding that deeper reef areas serve as refuges from climate-related stress.
+The authors propose a new framework for assessing coral reef bleaching vulnerability using publicly accessible data, which could enhance existing monitoring systems and inform conservation strategies.